idomusha/goto/README.md

 ```

 #### Next update
-Documentation for parameters and constraints (in particular for the horizontal scroll direction)
+- Documentation for parameters and constraints (in particular for the horizontal scroll direction)
+- plug imagesLoaded (wait images loaded before scroll)

 ## You can also grab GoTo using bower:
 ```